 The various ways to reach out to the top of the funnel (TOFU) audience include:

 - SEO: Search engine optimization improves the overall visibility of a business in the relevant segment.
 Consequently, it builds brand awareness.

 - Content Marketing (storytelling): Content marketing is of paramount importance.
-Be it listicles, articles, infographics, or blogs, consumers are digital-savvy today and expect user-focused, easy to understand the content.
+Be it listicles, articles, infographics, or blogs, consumers are digital-savvy today and expect user-focused, easy-to-understand content.
 More so, as 80% of users today research online before buying a product/service.
-Not forgetting the advancing voice search, 50% of all search queries expect to be voice searched by 2020 and hence, you need to improve and optimize content using long-tail keywords.
+Not forgetting the advancing voice search, 50% of all search queries expect to be voice-searched in the coming years, and hence, you need to improve and optimize content using long-tail keywords.
 Storytelling is the most effective mode of content marketing.

 - Social Media Marketing: In the present day, there is no reach like social media reach.
 It is one of the best ways to reach a target audience.
 The rise of influencer marketing, Instagram marketing, FB marketing, etc. is an example that social media is possibly the best platform to reach out to a larger consumer base.
 The hitch is finding the right platform based on the target audience.

 - Artificial Intelligence: Using AI in all business modules at some stage or the other is inevitable.
 The recent trend is the implementation of chatbots to enhance the consumer experience.
 These chatbots provide consumers with basic information in a human-like manner.

 The MOFU is a tricky phase.
 It is the research phase and consumer behavior differs most in this phase.
 The consumers might focus on one brand or compare brands to determine what best suits their needs.
 What is crucial is that businesses must build authority at this stage and acquire consumers.
 The marketing tactics to leverage for this phase include: